tektutor/openshift-aug-2025/Day5/README.md

 What is JMS (Java Message Service)?
 - JMS is a Java API that allows applications to create, send, receive, and read messages.
 - It provides a way for Java applications to communicate asynchronously through messaging.
+- In this example, we will be using Apache ActiveMQ Artemis to support

 Key Uses of JMS
 1. Asynchronous Communication